robertklep/name.klep.sonoff/APPSTORE.md

 * Sonoff RF (untested but should work)
 * Sonoff 4CH (untested but should work)
 * Sonoff T1 (untested but should work)
+* Generic Tasmota modules (see below)

+### Generic Tasmota modules

+The Sonoff-Tasmota firmware can also be used for generic ESP8266-based modules, like the Wemos D1 and NodeMCU modules.

+These are supported using the _"Generic"_ driver.
+Pairing may take a bit longer than for other drivers, because the app has to wait for the sensor data to become available.
+However, this shouldn't take more than about 30 seconds.

 ### Issues